Publications

 Learning-to-Defer (L2D) enables hybrid decision-making by routing inputs either to a predictor or to external experts.
 While promising, L2D is highly vulnerable to adversarial perturbations, which can not only flip predictions but also manipulate deferral decisions.
 Prior robustness analyses focus solely on two-stage settings, leaving open the end-to-end (one-stage) case where predictor and allocation are trained jointly.
 We introduce the first framework for adversarial robustness in one-stage L2D, covering both classification and regression.
 Our approach formalizes attacks, proposes cost-sensitive adversarial surrogate losses, and establishes theoretical guarantees including \(\mathcal{H}\), \((\mathcal{R }, \mathcal{F})\), and Bayes consistency.
 Experiments on benchmark datasets confirm that our methods improve robustness against untargeted and targeted attacks while preserving clean performance.

-5. Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees.
+6. Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees.

 Yannis Montreuil*, Yeo Shu Heng*, Axel Carlier, Lai Xing Ng, Wei Tsang Ooi.

 Large Language Models (LLMs) excel at generative language tasks but remain unreliable for structured prediction—particularly in extractive question answering (EQA), where success hinges on precise span selection.
 These challenges are magnified in resource-constrained environments, such as mobile or embedded systems, where deploying high-capacity models is often infeasible.
-We propose a \textit{Learning-to-Defer} framework that routes EQA queries across a pool of models with varying capabilities and costs, balancing accuracy against efficiency.
+We propose a Learning-to-Defer framework that routes EQA queries across a pool of models with varying capabilities and costs, balancing accuracy against efficiency.
 Our approach is grounded in statistical decision theory: we define a differentiable surrogate loss whose minimizer provably converges to the Bayes-optimal allocation policy.
-Experiments on SQuADv1, SQuADv2, and TriviaQA show that our method consistently improves accuracy–efficiency trade-offs relative to static baselines and prior routing heuristics.
+Experiments on SQuADv1, SQuADv2, and TriviaQA show that our method consistently improves accuracy-efficiency trade-offs relative to static baselines and prior routing heuristics.
 Our work provides a principled and scalable solution for EQA in both high-performance and on-device deployment settings.

-6. Towards Robust Human-AI Decision-Making via Learning-to-Defer.
+7. Towards Robust Human-AI Decision-Making via Learning-to-Defer.

 Yannis Montreuil.

 Learning-to-Defer (L2D) facilitates optimal task allocation between AI systems and decision-makers.
 Despite its potential, we show that current two-stage L2D frameworks are highly vulnerable to adversarial attacks, which can misdirect queries or overwhelm decision agents, significantly degrading system performance.
-This paper conducts the first comprehensive analysis of adversarial robustness in \emph{two-stage} L2D frameworks.
-We introduce two novel attack strategies—\emph{untargeted} and \emph{targeted}—that exploit inherent structural vulnerabilities in these systems.
-To mitigate these threats, we propose \name, a robust, convex, deferral algorithm rooted in Bayes and \((\mathcal{R},\mathcal{G})\)-consistency.
+This paper conducts the first comprehensive analysis of adversarial robustness in two-stage L2D frameworks.
+We introduce two novel attack strategies, untargeted and targeted, that exploit inherent structural vulnerabilities in these systems.
+To mitigate these threats, we propose SARD, a robust, convex deferral algorithm rooted in Bayes and \((\mathcal{R},\mathcal{G})\)-consistency.
 Our approach guarantees optimal task allocation under adversarial perturbations for all surrogates in the cross-entropy family.
-Extensive experiments on classification, regression, and multi-task benchmarks validate the robustness of
+Extensive experiments on classification, regression, and multi-task benchmarks validate the robustness of the approach.

 2025